mnadler/OndselSolver/docs/plan-iterative-constraint-protection.md

 1. **Truly redundant constraints**: Algebraically dependent on other constraints (safe to remove)
 2. **Configuration-dependent singularities**: Constraints that are essential but have a temporarily singular Jacobian (e.g., 180° anti-parallel quaternion orientations)

-The current behavior removes essential constraints, causing the solver to converge to **wrong solutions** where parts are massively misaligned (e.g., 106° off instead of 0°).
+The previous behavior removed essential constraints, causing the solver to converge to **wrong solutions** where parts are massively misaligned (e.g., 106° off instead of 0°).

 ## Objectives

 **(a) Correct Assemblies**: Solve successfully, removing only truly redundant constraints (no information loss)

-**(b) Inconsistent Assemblies**: Return the best possible visualization with descriptive error text
+**(b) Inconsistent Assemblies**: Display the best possible visualization with descriptive error text in the console

 ## Solution: Iterative Protection Approach